 The Company is from time to time involved in legal proceedings in the ordinary course of its business.
 The Company does not believe that any of these claims and proceedings against it is likely to have, individually or in the aggregate, a material adverse effect on its financial condition or results of operations.

 Operating Leases

 The Company's corporate offices are currently located at 305 College Road East, Princeton, New Jersey 08540.

-Future minimum payments of the Company's operating leases are as follows:
+At July 31, 2017 future minimum lease payments by fiscal year of the Company's operating leases are as follows: